alexanderjgray/htdp/README.md

-Git repo for examples and exercies from "How to Design Programs, Second Edition."
+Git repo for examples and exercises from "How to Design Programs, Second Edition."

 https://htdp.org/